- $10.3 Million in Net Sales and $949,000 in Income from Operations

 About Charles & Colvard, Ltd.

-Charles & Colvard, Ltd. (CTHR) believes luxury can be beautiful and conscientious.
-As an e-commerce driven business, the Company brings revolutionary gemstones and jewelry to market through the use of innovative technology and direct-to-consumer engagement.
+Charles & Colvard, Ltd. (Nasdaq: CTHR) believes fine jewelry can be accessible, beautiful and conscientious.
 Charles & Colvard is the original pioneer of lab-created moissanite, a rare gemstone formed from silicon carbide.
+The Company brings revolutionary gemstones and jewelry to market through its pinnacle Forever OneTM moissanite brand and its premium Caydia® lab grown diamond brand.
 Consumers seek Charles & Colvard fashion, bridal and fine jewelry because of its exceptional quality, incredible value and shared beliefs in environmental and social responsibility.
-Charles & Colvard was founded in 1995 and is based in North Carolina’s Research Triangle.
-For more information, please visit https://www.charlesandcolvard.com/.
+Charles & Colvard was founded in 1995 and is based in North Carolina's Research Triangle Park.
+For more information, please visit www.charlesandcolvard.com.

 CHARLES & COLVARD, LTD.